 Supervisory and Team Leader Skills

-First steps in organising and directing work effort2 Days - Non Residential
+First steps in organising and directing work effort

 Supervisors and Team Leaders have to manage people but still work as part of the team.
 Being a first line supervisor is a challenging role, requiring very good people management skills.
 This is what this course focuses on.
-As such it ideal for recently promoted supervisors/team leaders or for those in the role who have had no formal training and want a refresher course.
+It is ideal for recently promoted supervisors/team leaders or for those in the role who have had no formal training and want a refresher course.